correia55/PollMeBot/README.md

 !poll_remove poll_id
 ```

 A poll can only be removed by its owner.
+The difference between **Close Poll** and **Remove Poll** is that remove will also delete the message associated with the poll, while close only prevents interactions with it.

 #### Example
 !poll_remove party2night